jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/pars-orationis-secura/index.md

 Remember we need to detect lines with `SQL` queries that contain dangerously concatenated variables, but also 'where' those variables are taken from user input and whether they are protected.
-But since we already have the `` `injectable variable'' as a regular `string ``, we can create 'yet another' parser on-the-fly to find the lines where that variable is mentioned.
+But since we already have the `injectable variable` as a regular string, we can create 'yet another' parser on-the-fly to find the lines where that variable is mentioned.
 This one is simple:

 ``` python